DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 ### Documenting Tags: Meta Entries

 We have a complete and functional tag, but there's one more thing we're missing: documentation!
 If you've ever wondered how the [meta documentation site](https://meta.denizenscript.com/) works, it actually looks through all the Denizen code and finds custom comments to parse.
-We call these comments **meta entries**, and for tags, they look like this:
+We call this **meta documentation** because it is documentation that exists next to, but not as a direct part of, the feature it's documenting.
+For tags, it look like this:

 ```java
 // <--[tag]